Capstone-KRGC0345/Speech-Emotion-Recognition/README.md

 Objective

-1. To Identify the person with face detection
+1. To Identify the person with face detection.
-2. To verify the person wearing mask or not.
+2. To verify if the person is wearing mask or not. <br>
-2.1.Alert the person when the person not wearing mask 2.2.Alert the person when the person feels drowsy while driving.
+2.1.Alert the person when the person is not wearing mask. <br>
+2.2.Alert the person when the person feels drowsy while driving.